compbiozurich/UZH-BIO392/course-material/2019/imallona/3_exercises.md

 For this and the next exercises we use some example datasets from the bedtools sourcecode we compiled in one of the first activities.
 For instance, you could check them i.e. at `~/course/soft/bedtools2/test/intersect/`.

 Check the `~/course/soft/bedtools2/test/intersect/a.bed` and `~/course/soft/bedtools2/test/intersect/b.bed` files content.
-Are they BED3, BED6 or BED12 files?
+Are they BED3, BED6 or BED12 files? (tip: count the number of columns).

 <details><summary>
 Answer